Charlie Villanueva Biography

 Charlie Villanueva Age

-Charlie is 36 years old as of 2020.
-He was born on August 24, 1984, in Queens, New York, United States.
-He celebrates his birthday every 24th of August.
-His zodiac sign is Virgo.
+Villanueva is 40 years old, he was born on August 24, 1984, in Queens, New York, United States.
+He celebrates his birthday on 24 August, and his birth sign is Virgo.

 Charlie Villanueva Height